lkomar/recruitment-task/README.md

 Welcome!
 This is my approach to the task I got from a great guy that wrote to me on LinkedIn 😁.
-I decided to give it a go since the stack looks quite awesome 🔥
+I decided to give it a go since the stack looks quite awesome 🔥.
+I'm a huge fan of dark mode!
+With that in mind I added some basic styling for it, but let the browser defaults decide which to present.

 ---